 However, future expansions of the Eglinton Crosstown should be built underground to help reduce congestion once construction is completed.”

-Tunneling the 17 km Eglinton East LRT could add another $5 billion in costs.
+Tunneling the 27 km Eglinton East LRT from Kennedy to Malvern would add billions in costs.
 Clearly, sensible transit planning for the suburbs is not on Ford Nation’s agenda.
 However, both the EELRT and Sheppard Loop were promised to Scarborough before a “line by line review” of Ontario’s finances revealed a $15-billion deficit.
 If the province is willing to cancel university expansion projects worth $300 million to cut costs, how will it justify the expenditure of billions of dollars for transit?

-Given that there is not enough money to build all of Toronto’s transit priorities, the lack of political will to fund it and Premier Ford’s plan to upload TTC subways, how do we ensure Mayor Tory keeps his promise to extend the EELRT to Malvern Town Centre?
+We can thank councillor Paul Ainslie for convincing Council to take the Eglinton East LRT to the 30% design stage.
+However, given that there is not enough money to build all of Toronto’s transit priorities, the growing urgency of a Relief Line to address overcrowding on the Bloor Danforth subway line and Premier Ford’s plan to upload TTC subways, how do we ensure Mayor Tory keeps his promise to fund the EELRT to Malvern Town Centre?

 Faith groups, community associations.
 BIA’s, student organizations and community leaders will need to come together and demand construction start now.
 I can think of no better cause for residents who are tired of waiting and want our politicians to “just build something.”